 "It’s so rewarding to know that they know have the emotional intelligence to ask why they feel as they do and to understand what to do and how to cope with it.”

-To find a BACP counsellor or psychotherapist visit our Find a Therapist Directory.
+To find a BACP counsellor or psychotherapist who specialises in children and young people, visit our Therapist directory.

 “I had to put a fake smiley face on before, but now I’m happy and smiley anyway"